 Arn grow up in a monastery, where was trained in archery, swordsmanship, and horsemanship by a former Knight Templar.
 When he meets Cecilia Algotsdotter, the love of his life, a cruel and jealous world separates them.

 Cecilia is imprisoned in a convent.
 Arn is sent as a knight of the Order of the Templars to the Holy Land.
-When a war between Christians and Muslims takes place, both have to fight in order to survive.
+When a war between Christians and Muslims takes place, both have to fight to survive.

 Stream: Amazon Prime